anshv-py/grape-ai/README.md

 - `Node Package Manager (npm)`
 - `React (create-react-app)`
 - Visual Studio Code
-- Google Gemini API key which you can create from this Link: [Get Your API Key](https://aistudio.google.com/app/u/1/apikey)
+- Google Gemini API key which you can create from this Link: [Get Your API Key](https://aistudio.google.com/app/u/1/apikey) (Make sure you use a personal google account and not your college/work account)
   ## API Key

   #### Get your own API Key from